Like to know a little more about the capital cities of the world? Take a look at these 18 fun facts about George Town!

 - Looking to fly yourself to George Town?
 You’ll need the coordinates of 19.3034° N, 81.3863° W.

 - Make sure you visit Seven Mile Beach if you’re in George Town; despite the name, it actually measures around 6.3 miles long and was named the best beach in the Caribbean!

 - The official language of George Town is English – nice and easy!

 - Cayman Islands Dollar is the official currency here.

 - Residents of George Town are lucky enough to not have to pay any income tax! #TaxEnvy

 - Cayman Islands welcomed 345,000 tourists into the country in 2013, many of whom visited George Town for its crystal clear water, bustling nightlife and varied watersports!

-Do you know any fun or interesting facts about George Town we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about George Town?
+Share them in the comments below!

 This page was last modified on November 14, 2021.
 Suggest an edit